Hire in South Africa

 The country has 11 official languages: Ndebele, Pedi, Sotho, Swati, Tsonga, Tswana, Venḓa, Xhosa, Zulu, Afrikaans and English.
 The majority of South Africans are able to speak more than one language.
 Zulu is spoken by 23% of the population, followed by Xhosa (16%) and Afrikaans (14%).
 English is the primary language of parliamentary and state discourse.

-South Africa HR at a Glance
+South African Human Resources at a Glance

 The Republic of South Africa consists of nine provinces.
 Provincial governments have the authority to legislate certain areas.
 However, employment law is solely under the purview of the central government.